ATFX Expands its Global Reach with Acquisition of Rakuten Securities Australia

-SYDNEY, July 5, 2023 /PRNewswire/ — ATFX, a global leading online trading CFDs broker, has announced its acquisition of Rakuten Securities Australia Pty Ltd (“RSA”), a subsidiary of Rakuten Securities, Inc., further strengthening its position in the Australian market and expanding its global footprint.
+SYDNEY, Australia, July 05, 2023 (GLOBE NEWSWIRE) — ATFX, a global leading online trading CFDs broker, has announced its acquisition of Rakuten Securities Australia Pty Ltd (“RSA”), a subsidiary of Rakuten Securities, Inc., further strengthening its position in the Australian market and expanding its global footprint.

 This strategic move marks a significant milestone for ATFX as it continues to solidify its position as a global trusted online broker with innovative trading solutions.
 By acquiring RSA, ATFX gains access to a well-established customer base and a talented team of industry professionals.